Performance Analysis: Discovering Semi-Markov Models From Event Logs: Introduction

-Unlike simple Markov models, our approach allows a parsimonious representation of \emph{arbitrary time distributions}, because, as will be shown in~\autoref{sec:continuous}, durations of events in real-world data can be far from exponentially distributed (as would be the case in a standard Markov model).
+Unlike simple standard continuous Markov models, where durations are exponentially distributed, our approach allows \emph{arbitrary time distributions}, because, as will be shown in~\autoref{sec:cont_time_dist}, durations of events in real-world data can be multi-modal and deviate significantly from exponential distributions.
 We represent arbitrary time distributions through semi-Markov models, which provide much of the simplicity of Markov models, but allow much more generality in inter-event times.
-For a detailed consideration of the related work please refer to~\autoref{sec:rel_work}.

 Figure~\ref{fig:schema} presents the overall schema of the performance analysis.
 First, a Markov chain (represented by states and probabilities of transitions between the states) is \emph{discovered}.
 Then, this Markov chain can be \emph{enhanced} with additional time information, \ie the corresponding semi-Markov model is built.
 This semi-Markov model additionally considers a time perspective, represented by arbitrary probability density functions of waiting times associated with the transitions (refer to~\autoref{sec:proces_discovery}).